 4. Advertise Your First Meeting.Once you have your core group and your meeting time and place, you are ready to go back to local newspapers, radio stations and websites, asking them to publicize your first meeting.
 In addition, you may want to produce printed announcements.
 Design a simple flyer on your computer.
 Half-page or even quarter-page announcements will be cheaper to produce and will take up less space on a counter.
 Keep the design simple, but proofread carefully.
 Distribute the flyers as widely as possible.

 5. It's Crunch Time!Sooner than you anticipate, it will be time for that first meeting.
 Typical first meeting business includes choosing a name and drafting a mission statement.
 If you have suggestions to offer, the process will go much more quickly.
 You might also consider having attendees fill out a brief questionnaire, specifying the preferred method of contact and primary concerns.
 Support groups tend to be democratic rather than rigidly hierarchical, but you may need to ask for volunteers to help with certain tasks.

-6. Plan for Problems.When dealing with volatile issues such as grandparent rights, you can expect some issues, such as individuals who become very emotional or try to dominate the meeting.
+6. Plan for Problems.When dealing with volatile issues, you can expect some difficulties, such as individuals who become very emotional or try to dominate the meeting.
 That's when it's nice if a single person isn't trying to run the meeting.
 The second-in-command can take the person aside so that the meeting can continue.

 7. Allow Time for Sharing.It's nice to start the meeting by letting the attendees introduce themselves and briefly state why they are there.
 This is not a time for lengthy stories, and those who launch into such narratives may have to be contained.
 If you have planned a social time at the end of the meeting, you can ask the member to save long stories for that time.